zelezoltan/golang-elte-2020-public/httpserver/ex8/README.md

 # HTTP testing example

-This is the same app which we used in `ex7`.
+This is the same app which we used in `ex7` with some modifications.

 I'll use some 3rd party libraries here and a db connection:
 - [Chi](https://github.com/go-chi/chi) - Easier HTTP routing